kubernetes/website/docs/tasks/debug-application-cluster/audit.md

 In both cases, audit events structure is defined by the API in the `audit.k8s.io` API group.
-The current version of the API is [`v1beta1`][auditing-beta-api].
+The current version of the API is [`v1beta1`][auditing-api].

 ### Log backend

 Log backend writes audit events to a file in JSON format.
 You can configure log audit backend using the following [kube-apiserver][kube-apiserver] flags:

-- `--audit-log-path` specifies the log file path, that log backend uses to write audit events.
-Not specifying this flag disables log backend.
+- `--audit-log-path` specifies the log file path that log backend uses to write audit events.
+Not specifying this flag disables log backend. `-` means standard out
 - `--audit-log-maxage` defined the maximum number of days to retain old audit log files.
 - `--audit-log-maxbackup` defines the maximum number of audit log files to retain.
-- `--audit-log-maxsize` defines the maximum size of the audit log file before it gets rotated.
+- `--audit-log-maxsize` defines the maximum size in megabytes of the audit log file before it gets rotated.

 ### Webhook backend